Motorcycle racing: TT/flat track racing

-Indoor races consist of either: a polished concrete floor with coke syrup, or other media sprayed or mopped onto the concrete for traction for the tyres of the motorcycles, or on dirt that has been moistened and hard packed, or left loose (often called a cushion).
-Similar to the size of the Arenacross Arenas or sometimes smaller, these tight indoor race tracks require the riders to have accurate throttle control to negotiate them.

 In the U.S., flat-track events are held on outdoor dirt ovals, ranging in length from one mile to half-mile, short-tracks and TTs.
 All are usually held outdoors, though a few short-track events have been held in indoor stadiums.
 A Short Track event is one involving a track of less than 1/2 mile in length, while a TT event can be of any length, but it must have at least one right turn and at least one jump to qualify.

-In the A.M.A.
-Grand National Championship, mile, half-mile, short-track and TT races are part of a specific discipline labelled "Dirt track" or sometimes "Flat track" (also called Flat Track).
+In the AMA Grand National Championship, mile, half-mile, short-track and TT races are part of a specific discipline labelled "dirt track" or sometimes "flat track".
 However the AMA Sanction rule books refer to this discipline as Dirt track racing.
 Whether mile, half-mile, short-track or TT, traction is what defines a dirt track race.
 The bikes cannot use "knobbies", they must use "Class C" tires which are similar to street tires.
 On mile, half-mile, short-track course, the track is an oval, all turns to the left only, and only a rear brake is allowed.
 On the TT courses, there must be at least one right hand turn with a jump being optional, front and rear brakes are allowed, but the same "Class C" tires are required.